 Yoga Etiquette: 10 rules

 Although you can enroll at any time up until the class start time, classes are subject to cancellation for low pre-reservations.
-To help this not happen, it would be great if you would please reserve 24hrs in advance when possible.
+To help this not happen, it would be great if you would please reserve 24hrs or more in advance when possible.
 Best practice is to book your classes one week in advance.

 Remove your shoes at the door and put your shoes on the shelf by the door.
 Please do not lean on the shoe shelves, they will fall!
 Use the square cubby hole shelves for your belongings to keep the floor space tidy.
 Best to use the cubby hole shelves inside the yoga room when there are some provided.
 Please do not leave your things on the bench, it is for sitting while putting on your shoes.

 Respect the Space.
 Practicing yoga in a group setting creates a sacred, safe zone.
 Observe silence before, during, and after practice.
 Allow room for other students to come in.
 Refrain from unnecessary talking, grunts, and moans.
 Do not chew gum during class — it’s distracting and unsafe.
 Never adjust the lights, windows, blinds & radiators without permission.
 The blinds in Kirchberg are old and can break very easily, only YB teachers should adjust the blinds.
 Mobile phones should be turned off or put on silent, and please not on vibrate.

 DON’T eat for two or three hours before class.
 If you practice yoga on a full stomach, you might experience cramps or nausea especially in twists, deep forward bends and inversions.
 Digesting food also takes energy that can make you lethargic.